jcmcbeth/Handbrake-Series-Ripper/README.md

 # Handbrake-Series-Ripper
-Application for ripping multi-part media from a DVD to individual files.
+Took for ripping multi-part media from a DVD to individual files.